Part 4: Colouring with Procreate

 Colour palettes

-All the colours you see in the book.
+All the colours used in the illustrations.

 Collage of pencil sketches of different Lion and Bunny poses